wolfman0719/CacheDirectEmulator/README.md

 IRIS for Windows (x86-64) 2022.2 (Build 368U) Fri Oct 21 2022 16:43:20 EDT or later can work.

-Native API for .Net Framework (4.x) will not be included from 2024.2.
+Native API for .Net Framework (4.x) has not been included from 2024.2.

 ### IRIS Server side class definition